vphantom/pyritephp-example/DEVELOPERS.md

 <a href="{{ req.base }}/{{ req.path }}{{ req.query }}">...</a>
 ```

+### req.remote_addr

+The browser's IP address, as gathered from various PHP and HTTP header information, including common proxy headers.

 #### req.host

 The server's host name (and possibly port number) as found in the request's `Host` header.